anonymous-editor/BRSDE/README.md

 * The maximum brick count of a single vehicle in your server.
 * The number of vehicles a player is able to spawn.
 * The vehicle price factor from a scale from 0 to 1.

+The second text file contains 4 Steam profile IDs that are 'permabanned' from the game.
+There's some speculation around these 4 accounts, but not enough information to come up with a definite conclusion.